 How did we do this research?

 Global Witness’ data investigations and digital threats to democracy teams worked together on this research.
-To calculate spend on ads during the period of the new policy we used Facebook’s Ad Library Reports archived by the NYU Online Political Ads Transparency Project.
+To calculate spend on ads during the period of the new policy we used Facebook’s Ad Library Reports archived by the NYU Online Political Ads Transparency Project in collaboration with Harmony Labs.

 For calculating the number of impressions, we used data from the Facebook Ad Library API.
 The API provides current figures for the number of impressions and amount of spend on issue, election and political ads.